JakeGuy11/rremind/README.md

 rremind start
 ```

-### Recurrance
+### Recurrence

-Within recurrance mode, there are 4 sub-modes, each indicating how often you would like the notifications; daily, weekdaily, weekly and monthly.
+Within recurrence mode, there are 4 sub-modes, each indicating how often you would like the notifications; daily, weekdaily, weekly and monthly.
 The standard notification fields are available (`t` to specify a title, `-b` to specify a body, `-i` to specify an icon, and `-u` to specify an urgency between 1 and 3).
-However, unlike other modes, recurrance mode requires another argument, the fourth argument (including the rremind binary) must indicate which sub-mode to use; `wd` for weekdaily, `d` for daily, `w` for weekly, and `m` for monthly.
+However, unlike other modes, recurrence mode requires another argument, the fourth argument (including the rremind binary) must indicate which sub-mode to use; `wd` for weekdaily, `d` for daily, `w` for weekly, and `m` for monthly.
 Every sub-mode needs the time of day to be specified, using `-h` for hour, `-m` for minute, and `-s` for second.
-Reccurance mode does not start the daemon automatically.
+Reccurrence mode does not start the daemon automatically.

 #### Weekdaily/Daily